Zondax/ledger-oasis/docs/cipher-transactions-ui.md

 with few additions.

 ### Deposit

+TODO: In the future, "roothash submit message" transaction will replace allowance+deposit tranasction.
+See incoming messages oasis-core ADR.

 Deposit operation consists of two transactions.
 First, we submit the allowance transaction which permits the ParaTime to move the tokens from the user's